-Archival Resource Keys (ARKs) serve as persistent identifiers, or web addresses (URLs) that don’t return 404 Page Not Found errors.
-The ARK Alliance is an international community supporting the open ARK infrastructure and the use of ARKs as persistent identifiers in the scholarly ecosystem.
+Archival Resource Keys (ARKs) serve as persistent identifiers, or stable, trusted references for information objects.
+Among other things, they aim to be web addresses (URLs) that don’t return 404 Page Not Found errors.
+The ARK Alliance is an open global community supporting the ARK infrastructure on behalf of research and scholarship.

-Researchers rely on ARKs for long term open access to the global scientific and cultural record.
-Since 2001 some 8.2 billion ARKs have been created by more than 680 organizations — data centers, libraries, museums, archives, government agencies, and vendors.
+End users, especially researchers, rely on ARKs for long term access to the global scientific and cultural record.
+Since 2001 some 8.2 billion ARKs have been created by over 1000 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.

 ARKs are open, mainstream, non-paywalled, decentralized persistent identifiers that you can start creating in under 48 hours.
 They identify anything digital, physical, or abstract.